SIXwishlist/PHP-Plesk-Backup/README.md

 ## Automate the backup

+You can use the _scheduleBackups_ method and run it periodically so that all the domains, even the newly added, have a scheduled backup task set.<br><br>
-You can easily automate the backup by adding a scheduled activity on your Plesk Admin Panel.
+In alternative you can easily automate the backup by adding a scheduled activity on your Plesk Admin Panel.

 **On Linux**<br>
 > Please note: replace "/opt/scripts/PHP-Plesk-Backup" with the path where you downloaded the script.